The Subjects page of the PHC allows you to search for any subjects within your project by using a filtering system.

 To add a Table Column:

-- Determine where you want the new column to be located in the table list and click the plus sign "+" next to the column above where you want the new column to be located (in the Subjects Table the new column will be placed to the right of the column in which you clicked the "+").
+- Determine where you want the new column to be located and click the plus sign "+" next to the column above where you want the new column to be located (in the Subjects Table the new column will be placed to the right of the column in which you clicked the "+").

 From the list that opens, select your new column.
 Options include:

 - First Name

 Click the "X" in the top right of the Subjects Table Configuration to close it.
 The Subjects Table will now include your new column and any data affiliated with it.